What Can Your Online Shop Do for the Chinese New Year?

 Negative online reviews can inspire many reactions from those who read them.
 As consumers, these negative reviews give us insights into a product's quality or a shop's customer service.
 As business owners, we tend to fear them because they can influence potential customers to click that “x” and leave our shop entirely.

-However, in actuality, things aren't so black and white.
-Simply having a negative review (or a few) won't necessarily put off a potential customer.
+However, things aren't actually so black and white.
+Having a negative review (or a few) won't automatically put off a potential customer.
 That is, of course, if things are handled correctly.
-At the end of the day, it is something that every shop has to deal with eventually - so keep reading to learn how to handle bad online reviews and manage your online reputation.
+At the end of the day, every shop has to deal with negative reviews at one time or another.
+Keep reading to learn how to handle these bad reviews and manage your online reputation.

 Here are the different topics we're going to discuss.
 Feel free to skip ahead to the sections most relevant to you.